-快乐十分胆拖复式表 www.rhbjcf.com.cn Once only popular among wholesalers and traders, Chatuchak Weekend Market has reached a landmark status as a must-visit place for tourists.
-Its sheer size and diverse collections of merchandise will bring any seasoned shoppers to their knees – this is where you can literally shop ‘till you drop’.
+快乐十分胆拖复式表 www.rhbjcf.com.cn Chatuchak Weekend Market in Bangkok was once only popular among wholesalers and traders, but it has eventually reached landmark status as a must-visit place for visitors to the Thai capital.
+The market’s sheer size and diverse collections of merchandise will bring any seasoned shoppers to their knees – it’s where you can literally ‘shop till you drop’.

-The 35-acre (68-rai) area of Chatuchak is home to more than 8,000 market stalls.
+Chatuchak is home to more than 8,000 market stalls that are spread over more than 14 hectares.
 On a typical weekend, more than 200,000 visitors come here to sift through the goods on offer.
 Veteran shoppers would agree that just about everything is on sale here, although not all at the best bargain rates.
-But if you have one weekend in Bangkok, squeeze in a day trip to Chatuchak Weekend Market and you will not be disappointed.
+But if you have one weekend in Bangkok, squeeze in a day trip to Chatuchak Weekend Market and you won’t be disappointed.

 - Damnoen Saduak Floating Market Tour

 - Vertigo & Moon Bar Rooftop Dining

 - Ayutthaya Ancient Capital Tour with River Cruise

 - Shangri-La Hotel's Buffet Dinner Cruise

 - Bridge on the River Kwai & Historic Railway Tour